Lancelot-wy/Haoyu.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I’m a research scientist focusing on AI Security at the intersection of large model vulnerabilities, backdoor attacks, and cybersecurity.
+My research leverages both qualitative and quantitative approaches to thoroughly examine the role of AI in ensuring secure and trustworthy systems.
+As AI continues to evolve, I aim to understand and mitigate the potential risks posed by adversarial and backdoor attacks in large-scale models, ensuring their resilience in real-world applications.

         Please reach out to collaborate 😃
     design:
       columns: '1'